 If someone is taking the trouble to try to tell us something we should at least start from the premise that they are doing that for the good of all concerned.

-Jesus before He said consider carefully HOW you listen Jesus had just told the story about the farmer who went out to sow seeds.
-The birds steal some off the path, the sun burns up those that fall upon the rocky ground because its roots are not deep enough, some live a half life, they can hang around for years but they never bare any fruit because they never seem to get past the cares of this world.
+Before He said consider carefully HOW you listen Jesus had just told the story about the farmer who went out to sow seeds.
+The birds steal some off the path, it never even sprouts.
+The sun burns up those seeds that fall upon the rocky ground because though they sprout the roots are not deep enough.
+Some live a half life, they can hang around for years but they never bare any fruit because they never seem to get past the cares of this world.

 Maybe we have taken this in a passive way…if you are rocky ground then you are rocky ground…if you have the thorns then thats just the way it is…but since we have been thinking a lot about thinking I have realised that we actually get to choose what kind of ground we will be…